moby/moby/docs/sources/reference/commandline/cli.md

 is unlikely to be merged into the main kernel.
 These are also known to cause some serious kernel crashes.
 However, `aufs` is also the only storage driver that allows containers to share executable and shared library memory, so is a useful choice when running thousands of containers with the same program or libraries.
+AUFS driver can be configured with `--storage-opt` flags.
+Refer to [AUFS storage driver options](#aufs-storage-driver-options) below for a way to customize this setup.

 The `devicemapper` driver uses thin provisioning and Copy on Write (CoW) snapshots.
 For each devicemapper graph location – typically `/var/lib/docker/devicemapper` – a thin pool is created based on two block devices, one for data and one for metadata.
 By default, these block devices are created automatically by using loopback mounts of automatically created sparse files.
-Refer to [Storage driver options](#storage-driver-options) below for a way how to customize this setup.
+Refer to [Devicemapper storage driver options](#devicemapper-storage-driver-options) below for a way how to customize this setup.
 [~jpetazzo/Resizing Docker containers with the Device Mapper plugin]( http://jpetazzo.github.io/2014/01/29/docker-device-mapper-resize/) article